-Independent Living Skills 1:
+Independent Living II

-Students in this class have the opportunity to work on skills that relate to living as independently as possible.
-Students will be able to practice these skills in school and/or at the district apartment site as it relates to his/her IEP.
-Areas covered, but not limited to, include: cleaning, cooking, accessing the community, personal safety, technology/phone skills, money skills, and volunteer opportunities.
+Students have the opportunity to work on skills needed to increase their independence in the area of home living.
+Students will be able to practice these skills in school and/or at the district apartment site as it relates to his/her Individual Education Plan (IEP).
+Skills developed in this class setting include kitchen skills, cooking, safety, problem solving, cleaning and home living planning.

-Independent Living Skills 2:
+Independent Living Skills III

-Introduction to Manufacturing:
+Introduction to Manufacturing

 In the Introduction to Manufacturing course, students will use common woodworking tools to manufacture and design projects.
 The class is intended to provide theory and practice in safety, use of basic hand tools (tape measure & square) and machine operation (planer, miter box, power sander, drill, power nail gun).
-Some projects will be produced collectively as a group - others will be done individually.
+Some projects will be completed collectively as a group - others will be done individually.
 Students will have the opportunity to explore woodworking, while obtaining practical skills.

 This class focuses on activities that will enhance the student's knowledge of recreational hobbies and allow them to obtain skills that will benefit and enrich their lives.
 With the guidance of a teacher and support staff, students will gain exposure to activities such as scrapbooking, card making, basic baking/cookie decorating, and etiquette training.